mpy-dev-ml/UmbraCore/README.md

 ## Overview

-UmbraCore is organized into several modular components:
+UmbraCore is organised into distinct modular components:

 ### ResticCLIHelper
 Handles direct interaction with the Restic command-line interface: